-We opted for a somewhat tedious approach to verify the quality of our labels.
+We opted for a thourogh approach to verify the quality of our labels.
 We took 50 randomly selected sentences from our corpus and tested our labels on these sentences.
-We then modified the labels that seemed not to work as intended and reran the model with new labels.
+We then modified the labels that seemed not to work as intended and reran the model with updated labels.
 We found that changing the labels slightly often solved the worst cases of mislabelling.
-This process combines deductive and inductive approaches in a novel way.
-The approach has some promise but could certainly benefit further work.
-This approach also enabled some discoveries.
+The approach has some promise but could certainly benefit from further work.
 We wanted every sentence to have at least one label which was above 0.5.
 This was, unfortunately, not economically feasible in all cases.
 We thus managed to create some new ones as we went along, and this yielded some interesting perspectives.
-We also saw that the model was surprisingly able to infer contexts in many cases, although not all.
+We also saw that the model was surprisingly able to infer the context of the concordance in many cases, which was surprising.

 In the end, we ended up with 61 labels that capture different aspects of the Alta-controversy.
-It was often the case that our text strings were about several things at once.
 An important label for this analysis is the label “Samesaken” – literary translated into “the Sami case”, though more correctly alluding to the broader context of the issue of Sami rights.
-“Samesaken” had a high score when something related to the Sámi was discussed.
-The example below demonstrates how the label “Samesaken” manifests in practice, effectively identifying and illuminating instances where the discourse on the Alta controversy intersects with or is influenced by, the broader struggle for Sami rights.
-In other words, when the label “Samesaken” yields a high number of a certain text excerpt, we have generalized that the Alta controversy put within a Sami context, e.g. being described as a Sami event or leading to Sami rights.
+The example below demonstrates how the label “Samesaken” manifests in practice, effectively identifying instances where the discourse on the Alta controversy intersects with or is influenced by, the broader struggle for Sami rights.
+In other words, when the label “Samesaken” yields a number close to 1 for a given text excerpt, we have assumed that the Alta controversy is situated within a Sami context, e.g. being described as a Sami event or leading to Sami rights.